saasform/saasform/data/emails/trial_expiring.md

 subject: Your trial is about to expire
 ---

-Hello, your trial is about to expire.
-Please, consider purchasing a full subscription to keep using the service.
+Your trial is about to expire.
+Please, consider purchasing a full subscription to keep using {{ name }}.

+{% include 'button', text: 'Go to billing', url: action_url %}